 Smart homes are becoming more and more prevalent in the mainstream market.
 The technology used in smart homes along with the IoT (Internet of Things) provides for full connectivity of just about any device in your home.
 From security systems to refrigerators that text you when you need groceries, smart home technologies are improving at a fast pace.
-JJ Orion discusses what we can expect in home automation by the year 2020.
+Bravas discusses what we can expect in home automation by the year 2020.

 Smart Homes are no Longer Science Fiction

 Smart home technologies are now part of just about every home.
 Gone are the days of a connected home that you speak to being the fodder of science fiction.
 Programmable smart thermostats and internet connected voice-activated personal assistants are commonplace.
 The technology is expanding rapidly, and in just a couple of years, will radically change the way we will look at our homes.

 With an eye to the future, we look to what home automation will be by 2020.
 Here are some of the technologies on the horizon:

 Voice Operated Devices.
 The number of voice operated devices will grow exponentially by the year 2020.
 The user experience will become more conversational and intuitive and use artificial intelligence systems to learn the user’s behavior and likes.
 You may now use these devices to listen to music or set alarms.
 The technology will expand to being able to control other devices in your home that may or may not be “smart” devices.